 Extra sync options

 If you need to specify the list of options that should be declared after the

 To specify options that should be declared both before and after the

 Perforce Workspace Parameters

-With checkout on agent, TeamCity provides environment variables describing the Perforce workspace created during the checkout process.
+With checkout on an agent, TeamCity provides environment variables describing the Perforce workspace created during the checkout process.

-If several Perforce VCS Roots are used for the checkout, the variables are created for the first VCS root.
+If several Perforce VCS roots are used for the checkout, the variables are created for the first VCS root.
 The variables are:

-P4USER — same as
+P4USER — same as the